Arturo Beltrán Leyva: Death

-Mexican Navy intelligence kept track on him and five days later, on December 16, 2009, he was traced to another luxurious apartment community where a 90-minute shootout ensued.
+Mexican Navy intelligence kept track of him and five days later, on December 16, 2009, he was traced to another luxurious apartment community where a 90-minute shootout ensued.
 About 200 Mexican Marines, two Navy Mil Mi-17 helicopters, from which marines rappelled, and two small Army tanks surrounded the building complex where he was hiding.
 Approximately 20 fragmentation hand grenades were used by Beltrán Leyva's gunmen to keep the Navy from advancing into his position.

 Arturo Beltrán Leyva and three gunmen were killed; a fourth gunman committed suicide.
 Among the items seized by authorities during this raid, there were US$40,000 in cash, several thousand Canadian dollars, five assault rifles (AK-47 and AR-15), one pistol, and several religious scapulars and medallions.

-Analysts said the use of navy special forces was a notable development in the drug war because they are regarded as elite fighters who operate beyond the reach of corrupting influences.

 The Mexican government had listed Arturo Beltrán Leyva as one of its 24 most-wanted drug lords and had offered a US$2.1 million reward for his capture.